pi3d/pi3d.github.com/sphinx/ReadMe.rst

 ====================================

 #.
 The machine will need to have a gpu that runs OpenGL2+ and obviously
-    it will need to have python istalled.
+    it will need to have python installed.
 If the Linux is running in vmware you will need to 'enable 3d acceleration'.
 You need to install libraries that emulate OpenGLES behaviour for the gpu::